CahanLab/PySingleCellNet/docs/install.md

-# Installation

-PySingleCellnet needs several packages, most of which can be installed with pip, and some are available in conda channels.
+PySingleCellnet depends on several packages, most of which can be installed with pip, and some are available in conda channels.

 ### Prerequisites